Mucous membranes are checked at the vet check

 Shamal Julina listening carefully to the briefing....Richard appears to be napping!

 The trot up is 40m up and 40m back (teach him to trot beside you)

 A group of riders enjoying a canter on course.

 WHY JOIN THE WAIKATO ENDURANCE CLUB?

 Riders who want to get Forestry Permits to ride in approved areas in the Tokoroa Forestry must be Waikato Club members.
-This is so you are covered under our insurance policy.
-Lesley road forest is now closed for milling.
+This is a requirement of the forestry owners so you are covered under our insurance policy.

-If you want to register yourself and your horse with ESNZ so you can move from doing Endurance Rides to do Endurance Races you will need to be a member of an Endurance Club.
+If you want to register yourself and your horse with ESNZ so you can progress to longer distances you will need to be a member of an Endurance Club.

 Jenny straps Lace and Fineness